ArtuGit/NestJS-Starter-Kit/README.md

 ### ORM and DB

 - TypeORM
-- Tested on MySQL (ready for others DBs)
+- Tested on MySQL (ready for other DBs)

 ### It contains working examples